 AstroDiem

-The Great Reckoning: Navigating the Saturn Square Saturn
+The Great Test: Navigating the Saturn Square Saturn

-"This aspect represents a profound internal struggle between past limitations and future aspirations, demanding a deep reckoning with responsibility and growth."
+"This aspect represents a profound internal struggle between your established sense of responsibility and your deepest, most ingrained limitations."

 The Challenge